hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `memory_share_count` - (Optional) The number of memory shares allocated to the virtual machine when the `memory_share_level` is `custom`.

+### Advanced options

+The following options control advanced operation of the virtual machine, or control various parts of Terraform workflow, and should not need to be modified during basic operation of the resource.
+Only change these options if they are explicitly required, or if you are having trouble with Terraform's default behavior.

+* `enable_disk_uuid` - (Optional) Expose the UUIDs of attached virtual disks to the virtual machine, allowing access to them in the guest.
+Default: `false`.
+* `hv_mode` - (Optional) The (non-nested) hardware virtualization setting for this virtual machine.
+Can be one of `hvAuto`, `hvOn`, or `hvOff`.
+Default:
+  `hvAuto`.
+* `ept_rvi_mode` - (Optional) The EPT/RVI (hardware memory virtualization)
+  setting for this virtual machine.
+Can be one of `automatic`, `on`, or `off`.
+  Default: `automatic`.
+* `nested_hv_enabled` - (Optional) Enable nested hardware virtualization on
+  this virtual machine, facilitating nested virtualization in the guest.
+  Default: `false`.
+* `enable_logging` - (Optional) Enable logging of virtual machine events to a log file stored in the virtual machine directory.
+Default: `true`.
+* `cpu_performance_counters_enabled` - (Optional) Enable CPU performance
+  counters on this virtual machine.
+Default: `false`.
+* `swap_placement_policy` - (Optional) The swap file placement policy for this virtual machine.
+Can be one of `inherit`, `hostLocal`, or `vmDirectory`.
+  Default: `inherit`.
+* `wait_for_guest_net_timeout` - (Optional) The amount of time, in minutes, to wait for a routeable IP address on this virtual machine.
+A value less than 1 disables the waiter.
+Defualt: 5 minutes.
+* `shutdown_wait_timeout` - (Optional) The amount of time, in minutes, to wait for a graceful guest shutdown when making necessary updates to the virtual machine.
+If `force_power_off` is set to true, the VM will be force powered-off after this timeout, otherwise an error is returned.
+Default: 3 minutes.
+* `migrate_wait_timeout` - (Optional) The amount of time, in minutes, to wait for a virtual machine migration to complete before failing.
+Default: 10 minutes.
+Also see the section on [virtual machine migration](#virtual-machine-migration).
+* `force_power_off` - (Optional) If a guest shutdown failed or timed out while updating or destroying (see [`shutdown_wait_timeout`](#shutdown_wait_timeout)), force the power-off of the virtual machine.
+Default: `true`.
+* `scsi_controller_count` - (Optional) The number of SCSI controllers that Terraform manages on this virtual machine.
+This directly affects the amount of disks you can add to the virtual machine and the maximum disk unit number.
+  Note that lowering this value does not remove controllers.
+Default: `1`.

+~> **NOTE:** `scsi_controller_count` should only be modified when you will need more than 15 disks on a single virtual machine, or in rare cases that require a dedicated controller for certain disks.
+HashiCorp does not support exploiting this value to add out-of-band devices.

 ### Disk options